AROS Research Operating System: Distributions

 The main AROS system files can be downloaded in many flavors from the project website.
 These files are compiled straight from the SVN source tree at night time, and are available as nightly builds.
 Nightlies also include some third party applications to allow people using the system to perform some very basic tasks.

 For final/average user, like Linux, there are several distributions available:

 Icaros Desktop

 Since April 2009, the name VMWAros has been changed into "Icaros Desktop" to avoid ambiguities with any existing copyrighted virtual machine of any kind.
 Amiga 68K emulation integration, 3D acceleration for Nvidia cards and latest updates of applications can be found there.
 The latest version of Icaros Desktop is version 2.3 (released 22 December 2020).

+Since november of 2025, the icaros distribution has become unavailable.
+Its development had slowed down, with no new release in over 5 years until its unofficial discontinuation.

 Broadway

 Broadway is a distribution of AROS begun late 2009.
 The goal is to provide an easy-to-use and complete AROS experience.
 AROS Broadway contains some commercial software such as a media center, a cloud storage service, and an app store.
 The latest version is 1.0 preview 5, released April 16, 2016.